Avaya-Infinity/omni-sdk-web/messaging.md

 ## Usage

-The Omni SDK Messaging module provides the `MessagingConversation` [mixin](https://www.typescriptlang.org/docs/handbook/mixins.html) that extends the Base Conversation of the Omni SDK Core module.
+The Omni SDK Messaging module provides the [`MessagingConversation`](https://glowing-carnival-jnk6qpo.pages.github.io/functions/_avaya_infinity_omni_sdk_messaging.MessagingConversation.html) [mixin](https://www.typescriptlang.org/docs/handbook/mixins.html) that extends the Base Conversation of the Omni SDK Core module with Messaging capabilities.
 To use the Messaging module, you need to import the `MessagingConversation` mixin function and apply it.
 Check out more details about additional functionalities in the `Using additional functionality` section of The [Omni SDK Core's documentation](./core.md).

 Example of how to use Omni SDK Messaging module: